Chad Channing: Nirvana

 In June 1988, a few weeks after Channing joined Nirvana, they recorded their first single "Love Buzz", also marking their Sub Pop debut.
 Nirvana began the recording sessions for Bleach on Christmas Eve 1988, finishing toward the end of January 1989.
-Jason Everman, a friend of the band, agreed to pay the money for recording costs.
-Everman had known Channing since fifth grade, and the two had played in bands together in high school.
+Everman, a friend of the band, agreed to pay money for recording.
 Bleach was released on June 15, 1989.
-Channing played drums on the entire album with the exception of "Floyd the Barber" and "Paper Cuts" which featured drummer Dale Crover from a recording session prior to Channing joining the band.
-The 1992 re-release of Bleach included the song "Downer", which also had Crover on drums from the same recording session prior to Channing joining the band.
-In April 1990, Nirvana recorded eight songs at Smart Studios with producer Butch Vig for the band's sophomore album, although the session was not completed due to Cobain losing his voice.
-During the sessions, Cobain and Novoselic became disenchanted with Channing's drumming, and Channing expressed frustration at not being actively involved in songwriting.
-These creative and artistic differences culminated in Channing's departure after their April-May 1990 tour, a mutual decision within the band.
-Nirvana used the Smart Studios recordings as a demo to secure a new contract with a major label and the band re-recorded the tracks for a new studio album in the fall of 1990, recruiting Dave Grohl as their new drummer who adopted many of Channing's drum parts.
-Although uncredited (until the Deluxe edition), the version of "Polly" used on Nevermind is the original version the band recorded with Channing on percussion, the only song carried over from the previous session.
+Channing played drums with the exception of "Floyd the Barber" and "Paper Cuts", which featured Melvins drummer Dale Crover from sessions prior to Channing joining the band.
+Reissues of Bleach included the song "Downer", which also had Crover from those sessions.

+In April 1990, Nirvana recorded eight songs at Smart Studios with producer Butch Vig for the band's second album, although the sessions were halted after Cobain lost his voice.
+During these sessions creative and artistic differences culminated in Channing's departure by mutual decision after their April-May 1990 tour.
+Nirvana used the Smart recordings as a demo to secure a new contract with a major label and the band re-recorded the tracks for a new studio album in late 1990, recruiting Dave Grohl as their new drummer who adopted many of Channing's drum parts.
+Although uncredited (until the Deluxe edition), the version of "Polly" used on Nevermind is the original version the band recorded with Channing on percussion, the only song carried over from the Smart sessions.